 Solution 5: Recover and reformat the unreadable USB drive

-iBoysoft Data Recovery Software for Mac is a free USB drive data recovery tool that supports recovering deleted videos, documents, photos, music and much more files from unreadable USB flash drives from Samsung, SanDisk, Toshiba, Lexar, PNY, etc.
+iBoysoft Mac Data Recovery is a free USB drive data recovery software that supports recovering lost files from unreadable USB flash drives from Samsung, SanDisk, Toshiba, Lexar, PNY, etc.

 Steps to recover lost data and fix the unreadable USB drive on Mac

-Now, download iBoysoft Data Recovery for Mac on your macOS Big Sur 11/Catalina 10.15/Mojave 10.14/High Sierra 10.13 and older to recover unreadable flash drive.
+Now, download iBoysoft Data Recovery for Mac on your macOS Big Sur 11/Catalina 10.15 or older to recover unreadable flash drive.

 - 1. Connect the unreadable USB drive to Mac.